migtools/crane-ui-plugin/README.md

    The server runs on port 9001 with CORS enabled.

-2. In a separate shell, from a clone of the [openshift/console](https://github.com/openshift/console) repository, `oc login` to your cluster and then run:
+2. In a separate shell, from your clone of the [openshift/console](https://github.com/openshift/console) repository, `oc login` to your cluster and then run:

    ```sh
    source ./contrib/oc-environment.sh && ./bin/bridge -plugins crane-ui-plugin=http://localhost:9001/ --plugin-proxy='{"services":[{"consoleAPIPath":"/api/proxy/namespace/openshift-migration/service/proxy:80/","endpoint":"https://proxy-openshift-migration.example.route","authorize":false}]}'